UML Diagram in Software Engineering: Types, Uses, and Examples

 Types of UML Diagrams

-A vast range of diagrams are available in UML to show how a program or system functions in pictorial format.
+A vast range of diagrams is available in UML to show how a program or system functions in a pictorial format.
 These diagrams are divided into two groups: structural diagrams and behavioral diagrams.
 The structural diagram represents the static component of the system.
 Behavioral diagrams display only the system’s dynamic aspects (interactions, workflows, and state changes).

 Structural UML Diagrams

-5. Deployment Diagram
+Deployment Diagram

-6. Package Diagram
+Package Diagram

 Behavioral UML Diagrams

-1. Activity Diagram
+Activity Diagram using Decision Node

-7. Sequence Diagram
+Sequence Diagram

 UML Diagram Symbols and Notations